jbarbaro/RCourse/chapter1.md

 `R` as a programming language stores all data as a vector, regardless of how much data is in the vector.
 This means that a data frame is actually a list of vectors combined to form a table of information.
 This knowledge will be important when it comes to data manipulation.

-You will begin by getting a sense for what a data frame looks like in R and what it means for data to be stored as vectors.
+You will begin by getting a sense for what a data frame looks like in R.

 *** =instructions
-- Check out the data frame Easy_Data.
+- Check out the data frame Easy_Data, by typing it in the R console.
 *** =hint
-- Type Easy_Data into the R consol
+- Type Easy_Data into the R console

 *** =pre_exercise_code
 ```{r}